archibate/genius.nvim/README.md

 ## Mistral

-Using the Mistral backend is roughly the same as DeepSeek Coder, as it can be also served on llama.cpp, just use `api_type = 'mistral'` instead.
+Using the Mistral backend is roughly the same as DeepSeek Coder, as it can be also served on llama.cpp, just use `default_bot = 'mistral'` instead.

 ## MiniMax API